Jarmill/jarmill.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a Postdoctoral Researcher at the <a href="https://www.imng.uni-stuttgart.de/mst/">Chair of Mathematical Systems Theory</a>, <a href="https://ethz.ch/en.html">University of Stuttgart</a> under the direction of <a href="https://www.imng.uni-stuttgart.de/institute/team/Scherer-00006/">Prof. Carsten Scherer</a>.
+My main research interests include the analysis and design of optimization algorithms, and the efficient control of electric motors.
 My thesis topic involved peak estimation and safety analysis (e.g. speed of a car, height of an aircraft, distance to an obstacle)
-Another branch of research involves data-driven control, including when the system is contaminated with a combination of input, measurement, and process noise (such as flying a drone with faulty motors and sensors on a windy day).
-I am also interested in optimization and renewable energy integration, and am therefore learning about power systems and power electronics.

 I received a Bachelors (EE) and a Masters (EE/CE) degree from Northeastern University in 2018, and a PhD (EE) degree from Northeastern University in 2023 (advised by <a href="http://robustsystems.coe.neu.edu/">Mario Sznaier</a>).
 I was previously a Postdoctoral Researcher at the <a href="https://control.ee.ethz.ch/">Automatic Control Lab</a>, <a href="https://ethz.ch/en.html">ETH Zurich</a>, in the research group of <a href="http://people.ee.ethz.ch/~rsmith/">Prof. Roy S. Smith</a>.

-I have always been interested in applied mathematics, and was introduced to control theory and sparsity during my co-op at ASML (Veldhoven, NL) in 2016.
-I learned about convex optimization as part of Mario Sznaier's course <a href="/assets/pdf/syll_sparsity_2021.pdf">Big Data, Sparsity, and Control</a> in 2017, for which I later became a teaching assistant.

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.